abhirathod95/travel-blog/src/blog/travel/2019-04-05/Ireland.md

 &nbsp;

-Nearby to the Rock of Cashel is a lesser known ruin called Hore Abbey.
+Nearby to the Rock of Cashel is a lesser known Cistercian ruin called Hore Abbey.
 Entrance is free, but finding a good place to park can be hard.
 If you have the time to walk over from the Rock of Cashel, the trip to the abbey is well worth it.
 From the abbey, I had a great view of the Rock of Cashel on top of the hill.

 ![Hore Abbey](../../../images/Ireland/Ireland_68.jpg)